 This comprehensive personal finance tool quickly lets you see the status of all your bank accounts, track spending, create budgets and set savings goals.

 It’ll even remind you when bills are due (since they’re easy to forget during the holiday madness!).
 Whether you’re a big holiday shopper or not, this app is a must-have.

 Though its emphasis is on Christmas (with a countdown to the big day and everything), Santa’s Bag is a handy shopping list app no matter what holiday you’re celebrating.

 You can set a holiday gift budget, add gift recipients and assign gift ideas to each person.
 Make sure you don’t forget anyone — or any gift — with this app.

 The Coupons.com app allows you to browse thousands of coupons for use online and offline.

 It’s also got a lot of cool features: You can save your store loyalty cards (no more carrying them all around!), show digital coupons at checkout and link your credit cards for automatic coupons and statement credits.

 Have you ever decided to return a gift, but you just can’t find the receipt?
 It’s a frustrating experience we’ve all been through, and one that onereceipt is trying to prevent.

 Scan your receipts into this app, and you’ll never lose another one.
 It also pulls in e-receipts automatically, storing them all in one place so you can see where your money is going.

 If you’re looking for a one-stop app that includes a lot of the features mentioned above, Ebates might be it.
-We’ve talked before about using Ebates to make money shopping online, because it gives you a cash commission for online purchases.
+We’ve talked before about using Ebates to earn cash back for shopping online, because it gives you a cash commission for online purchases.